fape-labs/solana-agent-kit-go/README.md

 - **Jupiter Swap Integration**
   Perform token swaps autonomously using the Jupiter protocol.

-- **Pump-Fund Actions**
+- **Pump Fun Actions**
-  Automate liquidity or funding actions to interact seamlessly with Solana protocols.
+  Automate token launches and trade directly through pump.fun protocol.

 - **Extendable Framework**
   Additional actions and integrations are in progress!
 The toolkit is built with extensibility in mind, allowing contributors to add new features easily.